Microgreen Cultivation: An Industrial Opportunity for Precision and Profitability

 Commercial microgreen cultivation relies on:

-- Insulated grow chambers or cold rooms
+Insulated grow chambers or cold rooms.

-- Multi-tier vertical racks
+Multi-tier vertical racks.

 These systems closely resemble industrial cold rooms and clean processing environments rather than traditional farms.